MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 ---

-# Analyzing a Large Data Set with ScaleR (Microsoft R)
+# Tutorial: Analyzing a Large Data Set with ScaleR (Microsoft R)

-This getting started tutorial builds on what you learned in [the first tutorial introduction to ScaleR](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
+This tutorial builds on what you learned in the [quick start introduction to ScaleR](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
 As before, you'll work with sample data to complete the steps.

 ## Download the airline dataset

 To really get a feel for ScaleR, you may want to use larger data sets.
 You can download these larger data sets [from this web page](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-Datasets used in this tutorial include the following:
+You can use a smaller or larger data set with this tutorial.
+Datasets for this tutorial include the following:

 - *AirOnTime87to12*: An .xdf file containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to December 2012.
 This is a large dataset: there are nearly 150 million records in total.
 It is just under 4 GB unpacked.